Coal mining in Brazil: Environmental impact

 Polluted water sources also means that the plants and sediments within them are contaminated.
 Organisms that feed off of these elements as well as terrestrial animals that are higher up in the food chain may accumulate toxic levels in their tissues.
 Open mines may fill with water and become lakes, and the toxic levels of heavy metals are thus transmitted to animals that drink and eat from the water source.
 Accumulation of these elements may also destroy the physical habitat by encrusting streambeds and aquatic plants.

 Soil degradation is another concern.
 Coal mining changes the morphology of the land and requires deforestation and vegetation removal.
 This, combined with improper waste disposal, increased erosion and instability of river and stream slopes, and the opening of caves, is responsible for soil degradation.
 In addition, thousands of hectares of land are now infertile and unusable for agriculture and other farming activities.

-Improper management of chemicals used in the mining process has led to incidences of spontaneous combustion, thus contributing to air pollution.
+Improper management of chemicals used in the mining process has led to incidents of spontaneous combustion leading to air pollution.
 The extraction and transportation of coal also causes atmospheric pollution.
-Coal fires from poor mining practices release fly ash, greenhouse gases, and toxic chemicals into the atmosphere, the results of which may be long lasting considering that these fires may burn for decades.
+Coal fires from poor mining practices release fly ash, greenhouse gases, and toxic chemicals into the atmosphere, the results of which may be long-lasting considering that these fires may burn for decades.
 Mining also releases coalmine methane, a greenhouse gas twenty times more powerful than carbon dioxide.